Announcing our conversational customer experience platform.

 Apple offers their customers the best experience through a variety of methods:

-Position the brand in the consumer’s mind before the sale - Apple’s “Think Different” campaign gave entrepreneurs and creative people a brand to identify with.
+A) Position the brand in the consumer’s mind before the sale.
+Apple’s “Think Different” campaign gave entrepreneurs and creative people a brand to identify with.
 Apple’s ad agency understood how to speak to target customers.

 Apple product launches had extraordinary production values and employed Jobs’ unique showmanship, turning them into must-see events.
 Unique and creative branding placed Apple firmly in the mind of potential customers, far before a sale took place.